2005 Loganair Britten-Norman Islander crash: Loss of contact, search and location of wreckage

 When it became clear that the air ambulance would not be arriving, the patient who was to be flown to Glasgow on G-BOMG was instead transported by road to the Royal Hospital for Sick Children at Yorkhill, where he underwent surgery to treat a ruptured appendix.

 Investigation

-Wreckage of G-BOMG was recovered and collected in the AAIB's hangar at RAF Machrihanish for analysis.

 Wreckage

 HSI from G-BOMG.
 Note the course selector (yellow arrow) is indicating 103°, and the red heading bug is set to 157°.

 Floating debris was collected in the early morning hours after the accident.
 Two days after the accident, officials had established a one mile exclusion zone against fishing activities near the accident site, and the AAIB had requested specialized deep water recovery equipment to recover the wreckage and, they hoped, the bodies of the pilot and paramedic.
 Six days later the diving support vessel Seaway Osprey arrived on the scene of the accident with remotely operated vehicles (ROV's) and saturation divers capable of manually recovering debris.
 Within twelve hours all major components of the aircraft had been recovered except for the left wingtip, which was discovered on 2 May 2005, in a trawler's fishing net about 2.5 nmi from the debris field.
 The wreckage was brought to the AAIB's hangar at RAF Machrihanish (on which Campbeltown Airport was located at the time of the accident) for analysis.

 All of the primary structure was recovered from the seabed.
 Controls were trimmed near the neutral position.
 The flaps were in the "UP" position (i.e., retracted).
 Investigators found no evidence that the controls were jammed.
 The left main landing gear leg had become separated during the impact, and the right gear leg was bent aft.
 The nose gear was bent aft and to the right.
 Both propellers were recovered and showed similar damage.
 Both engines were stripped down and examined.
 They were found to be in similar condition, with valves and other moving parts in good shape.
 Both engines could be turned when the spark plugs were removed.
 Both engines, with propellers attached, were found at the northern end of the debris field.